david-reyes/AboutMe/README.md

 ### This is important
 It is so important.
 So, very, important
 ## Haiku
-Because life /n
+Because life \n
-isn't always /n
+isn't always \n
-like a refrigerator /n
+like a refrigerator \n
 in snow
 #### This is an H4 heading.
 # Major title